saynegrojas/Productivity-Collaboration/README.md

 README.md
 ## Usage

-1. Add a new task
+1. Type a task in the input field and add a new task
-2. Complete or delete a task
+2. Once a task is added, either complete or delete a task
 3. Open new tab and see new task display on both tabs
 4. Start collaborating in real-time